 4. Once you’ve built the foundation, focus on sales.

 Up until this point, we’ve focused mainly on building a foundation as a person, not as a sales professional.
 Once you’ve completed the above three steps, and established that foundation, it’s much easier to find success in implementing the sales-specific approaches Steve identifies below.

 Sell the problem, not the product.

-Every agent wants to sell more auto, home, or life insurance—but agents who are proven successes don’t focus on selling their specific products, they focus on providing solutions to the problems their customers have.
+Every agent wants to sell more auto, home, or life insurance—but agents who are proven successes don’t focus on selling their specific products, they focus on providing solutions to the problems their customers face.
 Successful sales professionals don’t just respond to these problems once they appear—they proactively help their customers and potential customers by providing options and solutions for issues they haven’t even realized are problems.

 Ask better questions.

 Most insurance agents and producers aren’t asking enough questions.
-If you’re doing all the talking, your customer isn’t.
+If you’re doing all the talking, then your customer isn’t.
 For that reason, it’s important to learn how to ask questions that encourage a response instead of using telling statements—as Steve says, ”telling is not selling.”

 - “What’s important to you?
 Why?”
 The answer leads to follow-up questions.
 If you listen to everything a prospect tells you, they will tell you exactly how to sell to them.
 For this reason, agents should always listen with intent to understand, not to respond.

 - “Would it be important to make sure your home is completely paid off if you passed away?
 If that’s important, would it be important to have money to leave to provide for your family?
 Do you have enough?
 How much do you think you need?”

 - “If [product] is all you want, I’ll explain the policy.
 If the product meets your needs, and I can offer you that product, what am I missing?
 What makes you not want to choose this [policy/product]?”